How to Organize Mail

 What if you don’t have a desk?

 You can set up a portable file bin to hold plenty of files for the average home.
-This is what I used for years and it worked amazingly well.
-Not only was I able to keep our papers filed in a way that was easy to find things quickly, but it also helped me to keep our household budget in check and bills paid on time.
+This is what I have used for years, and it worked amazingly well.
+Not only does it work great to keep papers filed in a way it is also easy to find things quickly.
+A plastic filing tote is a great way to keep a household budget in check and help to keep bills paid on schedule.

 A plastic file organizer nest to a green tablet and pen